“Staff don’t see limitations when they support me”

 I want to ensure other people are supported to achieve their goals and aspirations like I am.

-Voyage (DCA) Somerset and Devon have now started to do a service newsletter and the management team have asked me to be involved with this.
+The services in Somerset and Devon have now started to do a service newsletter and the management team have asked me to be involved with this.
 I now go and visit other people supported by the service to interview them for stories to go into the newsletter every month.
 This has been a good opportunity for me to work and build my writing skills and has allowed me to be creative.

 It will be coming up to the year anniversary of when I moved into my bungalow and I have had a brilliant year, I have achieved a lot of goals and look forward to achieving more in the future.